Edge Delta HTTP Workflow Source

 steps:

-- name: step_one # First request
+- name: step_one # Runs first

 endpoint: https://api.example.com/auth